Sequences of Bivariate Bicycle Codes from Covering Graphs: Preliminaries

-Let $|c|$ be the \textit{Hamming weight} of a vector $c \in \bbF_2^n$, i.e. the number of non-zero entries it has.
-The distance $d$ of the code is In general, any matrix with entries in $\bbF_2$ defines a classical error correcting code by taking its kernel to be the codespace. $\blacksquare$ \end{ex}

-\begin{ex} An $[[n,k,d]]$ quantum CSS code $Q$ is specified by two parity check matrices with entries in $\bbF_2$ and denoted as $H_X$ and $H_Z$.
+\begin{rmk} A binary $[[n,k,d]]$ CSS code $Q$ is specified by two classical codes that are the kernels $\ker H_X$ and $\ker H_Z$ of two binary parity check matrices $H_X$ and $H_Z$ respectively.
 Both matrices have $n$ columns corresponding to the $n$ qubits of the code.
-The $n_X$ rows of $H_X$ represent the $X$-stabilizers of the code and the $n_Z$ rows of $H_Z$ represent the $Z$-stabilizers.
+The $n_X$ rows of $H_X$ represent the $X$ stabilizers of the code and the $n_Z$ rows of $H_Z$ represent the $Z$ stabilizers.

 These stabilizers are all required to pairwise commute, which is equivalent to the condition that $H_Z H_X^T = 0$ or, equivalently, $H_X H_Z^T = 0$.
 We can therefore represent this code as a length 2 chain complex\footnote{We can also define the chain complex with $H_X^T$ first and $H_Z$ second.}